Tool | September 2014

 Tax breaks for seniors: The Senior Citizens Homestead Exemption allows a $5,000 reduction in the EAV of the property that a person 65 or older is obligated to pay taxes on, and owns and occupies, or leases and occupies as a residence.

-The Senior Citizens Assessment Freeze Homestead Exemption allows senior citizens who have a total household income of less than $55,000, and who meet certain other qualifications, to maintain the EAV of their homes at the base-year EAV, thereby preventing any increase in that value due to inflation.
+The Senior Citizens Assessment Freeze Homestead Exemption allows senior citizens who have a total household income of less than $55,000, and who meet certain other qualifications, to maintain the EAV of their homes at the base-year EAV, thereby preventing any increase in that value as a result of inflation.

 The Homestead Improvement Exemption is limited to the fair cash value that was added to the property by any new improvement, up to an annual maximum of $75,000.
 The exemption continues for four years from the date the improvement is completed and occupied.

 There is no inheritance tax.
-The estate tax was reinstated in January 2011 with a $2 million exemption, and in December 2011 the state legislature increased the exemption to $3.5 million for 2012 and $4 million for 2013.
+Illinois has an estate tax with a $4 million exemption.
 The maximum estate-tax rate is 16%.

 Editor's Picks From Kiplinger